Skip to main content

 5. Click Import & Edit

-2. Copy the addons/agones_sdk folder into your project's addons/ directory
+1. Clone the GameFlow SDK repo and copy its sdk/godot/addons/gameflow/ folder into your project's addons/ directory

 Initialization